Responsibilities

 Cristin-person-ID: 323642

-Rigmor C. Baraas is a Professor of Optometry and Visual Science at the Faculty of Health and Social Sciences and Director of Research for the National Centre for Optics, Vision and Eye Care at the University of South-Eastern Norway, Kongsberg, Norway.
-She heads the Colour Vision and Retinal Imaging laboratory and the I-merse Research Group.
+Rigmor C. Baraas is a Professor of Optometry and Visual Science at the Faculty of Health and Social Sciences and the National Centre for Optics, Vision and Eye Care at the University of South-Eastern Norway, Kongsberg, Norway.
+She heads the Colour Vision and Retinal Imaging laboratory, the SNOW study and the I-merse Research Group.

-Rigmor studied Optometry and Vision Science at University of Manchester, England.
+Rigmor C. Baraas studied Optometry and Vision Science at University of Manchester, England.
 She graduated in 1994, and was subsequently appointed Lecturer in the Department of Optometry at Buskerud University College, Kongsberg, Norway.
 She received a PhD fellowship in 1998, and returned to Manchester to undertake postgraduate research in the Vision Science Laboratory with Prof. J. J. Kulikowski.
 She obtained her PhD from the University of Manchester in 2002.
-She then moved to the Visual and Computational Neuroscience Laboratory and undertook 3-years of postdoctoral research with Professor D. H. Foster funded by a prestigious Wellcome Trust Fellowship.
-She returned to Norway and what has become the University of South-Eastern Norway in spring 2005 as Associate Professor of Optometry and Visual Sciences.
-She was promoted to full professor in autumn 2011.
-Baraas was featured as Visionary of the Quarter on the European Gateway for Vision Research for the first quarter of 2013.
-She is a member of NOF, OSA, XR4All, ICVS and ARVO.
-She was the organizer of the 21st Symposium of the International Colour Vision Society and an elected director of the ICVS Board for eight consecutive years.
-Baraas was an elected member of the Visual Psychophysics (VI) section of the ARVO Annual Meeting Program Committee and chair of the section for 2015-2016.
-She was a board member of Forum Farge Norway for several years.
-She is currently Editor-in-chief for Scandinavian Journal of Optometry and Visual Sciences and is on the OSA Technical Group Color (VC) Executive Commitee.
+She then moved to the Visual and Computational Neuroscience Laboratory and undertook 3-years of postdoctoral research with Professor D. H. Foster.
+She returned to Buskerud University College (now the University of South-Eastern Norway) in spring 2005 as Associate Professor of Visual Sciences in the Department of Optometry and Visual Sciences.
+She was promoted to full professor in November 2011.
+She is currently Editor-in-chief for Scandinavian Journal of Optometry and Visual Sciences and editorial board member of Investigative Ophthalmology and Visual Science (IOVS) and Current Eye Research, as well as a founding member of Optica Open Advisory Board.
 She organizes the annual Kongsberg Vision Meeting.

 She is the partner in two Horizon 2020 project, ROSiE Fostering responsible open science in Europe and AI-D Artificial Intelligence for Diagnosing Retinal Diseases.
 She is also the co-coordinator of the Horizon Europe project The Equitable, Inclusive, and Human-Centered XR (XR4Human).